liske/snmd-core/doc/customize.rst

 The SNMD UI loads additional CSS definitions from :code:`css/local.css`.
 This allows customizing the layout of widgets using CSS selectors.

-The following example uses the :code:`Class-Sate` widget type from the *snmd-widgets-nagios* library and changes the stroke color of the state :code:`OK` to blue:
+The following example uses the :code:`Class-State` widget type from the *snmd-widgets-nagios* library and changes the stroke color of the state :code:`OK` to blue:

 .. code-block:: json
     :caption: *example widget configuration*